 "Fatigue makes fools of us all.
 It robs you of your skills and your judgment, and it blinds you to creative solutions.
 It's the best-conditioned athlete, not the most talented, who generally wins when the going gets tough."

-Chronic Fatigue Syndrome (CFS) is a debilitating medical condition that’s characterized by long bouts of fatigue that’s not relieved by rest and/or sleep.
+Chronic Fatigue Syndrome (CFS) is a debilitating medical condition that's characterized by long bouts of fatigue that are not relieved by rest and/or sleep.
 Most people become tired after working or performing other physically strenuous activities, at which point they fall asleep.
-Individuals diagnosed with CFS, however, will experience fatigue lasting for 6 or more month – fatigue that’s not relieved through sleep.
+Individuals diagnosed with CFS, however, will experience fatigue lasting for 6 or more months – the fatigue that's not relieved through sleep.

 According to the Centers For Disease Control and Prevention (CDC), approximately 0.2% to 2.3% of the U.S. population (children and adults) suffer from CFS.
 Some people brush CFS off as nothing more than a minor disorder, but this couldn't be farther from the truth.
 People who suffer from CFS often find tasks like getting out of bed, working, or even driving difficult.
 Most people take these otherwise simple tasks for granted, but CFS can make them increasingly difficult to perform.